avikj/JavaSON/README.md

 * The Java class for the object must have a no-args constructor
 * The fields included in the JSON data must have public mutator methods following the Java naming standard (setFieldName())
 * The Java class must not include any array fields

+## Coming Soon

+* Support for arrays when converting from JSON to Java Objects and vice-versa